ebrelsford/feincms-pagepermissions/README.rst

 This will add a permissions field to your content type that you will have to add yourself through syncdb or South or otherwise.

+Finally, when you edit or add a page you will have the option of setting the permissions required for a user to view that page.
+You can select multiple permissions, and if the user has any of those they will be able to view the page.
+Otherwise they will receive a 403.

 Contributing
 ------------